osism/ansible-collection-validations/roles/system_encoding/README.rst

-This ansible role configures the system using UTF-8 for encoding Unicode.
+This role checks whether a certain encoding is set on a system.

 **Role Variable**

-.. zuul:rolevar:: system_encoding_wanted
+.. zuul:rolevar:: system_encoding_expected
-   :default: - 'utf8'
+   :default: - utf8
-             - 'utf-8'
+             - utf-8

-Which encoding system should used.
+What encoding is expected.